Sedona Prince goes undrafted in WNBA with her basketball future now murky | TSN

 The only place her name was mentioned?
 As a potential draft pick during the draft by analysts.

-Prince just finished her final year of college basketball at TCU where she helped the Horned Frogs reach the Elite Eight for the first time in school history.
+Prince just finished her seventh and final year of college basketball at TCU, where she helped the Horned Frogs reach the Elite Eight for the first time in school history.

 She first hit the spotlight with her viral video back in the NCAA Tournament bubble in 2021.